VincentWei/build-minigui-4.0/README.md

 ## Building

-This instruction assumes that you are using Ubuntu Linux 16.04 LTS.
+This instruction assumes that you are using Ubuntu Linux 16.04 LTS or 18.04 LTS.

 ### Prerequisites